 I’ve pulled out a shirt too many times, sniffed, and thought, that’s a mysterious smell…

 Obviously this is unnecessary for a hiking or adventure trip, but on a weekend city escape it is perfect.
 Travel size perfume can be pricey and usually comes in a glass bottle.
-Don’t buy it anymore, just refill this small spray bottle.
+Don’t buy it anymore, just refill this refillable spray bottle.

 Makeshift Sunglasses Case